MicrosoftDocs/defender-docs/defender-endpoint/respond-file-alerts.md

 #### Backing up quarantined files

-Users may be prompted to provide explicit consent before backing up the quarantined file, depending on your [sample submission configuration](enable-cloud-protection-microsoft-defender-antivirus.md#use-group-policy-to-turn-on-cloud-protection).
+Users might be prompted to provide explicit consent before backing up the quarantined file, depending on your [sample submission configuration](enable-cloud-protection-microsoft-defender-antivirus.md#use-group-policy-to-turn-on-cloud-protection).

 This feature doesn't work if sample submission is turned off.
-If automatic sample submission is set to request permission from the user, only samples that the user agrees to send will be collected.
+If automatic sample submission is set to request permission from the user, only samples that the user agrees to send are collected.

 > [!IMPORTANT]
 > Download quarantined file requirements: